Mojibaer/study-buddy/docs/environment-setup-guide.md

 ## Backend Configuration

-Copy the `env-example.txt` file in the `backend/` directory to `.env`
+Copy the `.env-example` file in the `backend/` directory to `.env`

 Replace the placeholder values with the credentials from the server.
+Only password for Postgres and MinIO is needed.

 ## Notes

-- The server runs PostgreSQL 17 and MinIO in Docker containers
+- The server runs PostgreSQL 17, ChromaDB and MinIO in Docker containers
-- Both services are only accessible from the server or via SSH tunnel
+- All services are only accessible from the server or via SSH tunnel